danielGithinji/procurement_sys/README.md

 Am not sure whether there will be another version of this system, however it was made using the codeigniter php framework.

+Demo of the project is found at: http://procurementsys-gmanguru.rhcloud.com/ Username and Password is "demo".
+Username and Password for the admin section is: "admin".

 ---INSTALLATION---